RTEMS/rtems-docs/ada_user/ada_user.rst

 - message queues,

-- semaphores using the :ref:`Semaphore Manager Priority Inheritance <Semaphore-Manager-Priority-Inheritance>` protocol (priority boosting), and
+- semaphores using the `Priority Inheritance`_
+  protocol (priority boosting), and

-- semaphores using the :ref:`Semaphore Manager Multiprocessor Resource Sharing Protocol <Semaphore-Manager-Multiprocessor-Resource-Sharing-Protocol>` (MrsP).
+- semaphores using the `Multiprocessor Resource Sharing Protocol`_ (MrsP).

 The clustered scheduling approach enables separation of functions with real-time requirements and functions that profit from fairness and high throughput provided the scheduler instances are fully decoupled and adequate inter-cluster synchronization primitives are used.
 This is work in progress.

-For the configuration of clustered schedulers see :ref:`Configuring a System Configuring Clustered Schedulers <Configuring-a-System-Configuring-Clustered-Schedulers>`.
+For the configuration of clustered schedulers see `Configuring Clustered Schedulers`_.

-To set the scheduler of a task see :ref:`Symmetric Multiprocessing Services SCHEDULER_IDENT - Get ID of a scheduler <Symmetric-Multiprocessing-Services-SCHEDULER_005fIDENT-_002d-Get-ID-of-a-scheduler>` and :ref:`Symmetric Multiprocessing
-Services TASK_SET_SCHEDULER - Set scheduler of a task <Symmetric-Multiprocessing-Services-TASK_005fSET_005fSCHEDULER-_002d-Set-scheduler-of-a-task>`.
+To set the scheduler of a task see `SCHEDULER_IDENT - Get ID of a scheduler`_ and `TASK_SET_SCHEDULER - Set scheduler of a task`_.

 Task Priority Queues
 --------------------